-Pass Merit Distir nction Learning aim A: Examine the jurisdiction of the courts, and their alternatives, in contributing to case outcomes A.P1 Using case examples, accurately apply and explain the jurisdiction of civil courts.
+Pass Merit Distinction Learning aim A: Examine the jurisdiction of the courts, and their alternatives, in contributing to case outcomes A.P1 Using case examples, accurately apply and explain the jurisdiction of civil courts.
 A.P2 Using case examples, accurately apply and explain the jurisdiction of criminal courts.
 A.M1 Compare and contrast the criminal and civil court hierarchies and appeal routes, demonstrating accurate use of legal terminology, case law citation and application, to both civil and criminal law situations.
-A.D1 Evaluate how dispute solving in the courts compares with methods of ADR.
-Learning aim B: Investigate the role of the legal profession and lay people in contributing to case outcomes Evaluate the effectiveness of lay personnel in the B.P3 Using case examples, accurately apply and explain the role in the civil courts and ADR of the legal profession and lay people.
+A.D1 Evaluate how dispute solving in the courts compares with personnel in the B.D2 Evaluate the effectiveness of lay personnel in the B.P3 Using case examples, accurately apply and explain the role in the civil courts and ADR of the legal profession and lay people.
 B.P4 Using case examples, accurately apply and explain the role in the criminal courts of the legal profession and lay people.
 B.M2 Compare and contrast the role and function of lawyers and lay people in the English courts and ADR.
 English courts and ADR.
-Learning aim C: Explore sources of law relevant for providing legal advice C.P5 Demonstrate how the legislative process would apply in given scenarios.
+Learning aim C: Explore sou providing legal advice rces of law relevant for C.P5 Demonstrate how the legislative process would apply in given scenarios.
 C.P6 Explain the rules of precedent and statutory interpretation through accurate application in given scenarios.
 C.M3 Analyse the impact European law has had on domestic law in given situations.
 C.D3 Evaluate how far the sources of law provide certainty for lawyers giving legal advice.